To date, 198,189 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.

 This is how North Carolina reports COVID-19 deaths

-Across the country, epidemiologists noted that members of the black community are dying from COVID-19 at a higher rate than people of other races.
+Across the country, epidemiologists noted that members of the Black community are dying from COVID-19 at a higher rate than people of other races.
 North Carolina is no exception.

-While new models released April 29 show that North Carolinians have limited the spread of virus in the community, hospitals and ICU beds could become overwhelmed if the state lifts restrictions too quickly, even under a phased approach.
+While models released April 29 show that North Carolinians have limited the spread of virus in the community, hospitals and ICU beds could become overwhelmed if the state lifts restrictions too quickly, even under a phased approach.

 An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19.

 And of course, available beds are not the only challenge hospitals are facing.
-On April 1, President Donald Trump said the federal strategic stockpile of personal protective equipment--a supply from which every state is frantically trying to pull resources--is nearly depleted.
+On April 1, President Donald Trump said the federal strategic stockpile of personal protective equipment--a supply from which every state is frantically trying to pull resources--was nearly depleted.

 RELATED: North Carolina first responders, nursing home workers feeling the effects of PPE shortages, officials say

 According to national data updated Thursday, 870,000 filed for unemployment benefits last week across the US.
 North Carolina is not immune to the economic crisis.
 As of September 23, 1,293,912 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 2,400,375 total claims filed.
 The state has paid more than $8 billion in unemployment assistance.